 Where, when and how?

 Candidates can take the CNaVT exams in the first half of May of every year.
 An examiner (usually the teacher of Dutch) in one’s own country facilitates this.
-Candidates must register via the examiner who sends the registration forms to the CNaVT secretary before the 20th of March.
+Candidates must register via the examiner who sends the registration forms to the CNaVT secretary until the 15th of March.
 If the candidate is learning Dutch through home study, registration can best take place through an examination partner.
 You can find our examination partners on the website.
 For more information about prices and exact exam dates candidates should contact the examination partner of their choice.